dram/trealla/docs/FEATURES.md

 	parse(+S,-Ver,-Status)

 Note: *XHdrs* is an optional list of extra headers to include with the request.
-Each such header can be specified complete as an atom or by parts as a tuple.
+Each such header can be specified complete as an atom or by parts as a pair.
 It must *not* include a trailing CRLF (this will be added for you).
 When the arg is omitted it is assumed the same as *[]*.
 Examples:

 	http:get11(S,'/index.html',1,Status)           (DEPRECATED FOR NEW USE)
 	http:get11(S,'/index.html',1,Status,[])
 	http:get11(S,'/index.html',1,Status,['X-Hdr1: one-one','X-Hdr2: 22'])
-	http:get11(S,'/index.html',1,Status,[{'X-Hdr1':'one-one'},{'X-Hdr2':22}])
+	http:get11(S,'/index.html',1,Status,['X-Hdr1':'one-one','X-Hdr2':22])

 If *put11/4* arg *Len* is -1 then use *put11_chunk/2* to write: